NEWSROOM

 • Byetta, Byduren: Same as above.

-• Brand Exenatide is not on the formulary, but can be accessed through the NF exceptions pathway: criteria same as above + trial and failure with three preferred products (Ozempic, Rybelsus, Trulicity, Byetta, Bydureon, or Mounjaro)
+• Brand Exenatide is not on the formulary but can be accessed through the NF exceptions pathway: criteria same as above + trial and failure with three preferred products (Ozempic, Rybelsus, Trulicity, Byetta, Bydureon, or Mounjaro).

 • Liraglutide: Brand names Victoza and Saxenda

-• Brand Victoza is non-preferred and requires the same criteria as above + trial and failure with generic liraglutide and two preferred products (Ozempic, Rybelsus, Trulicity, Byetta, Bydureon, or Mounjaro).
+• Brand Victoza is non-preferred and requires same criteria as above + trial and failure with generic liraglutide and two preferred products (Ozempic, Rybelsus, Trulicity, Byetta, Bydureon, or Mounjaro).
 Saxenda is for weight loss and is held to the criteria mentioned in the third column.

 • Lixisenatide: Brand Name Adlyxin